 Knowing the best RPM to shift gears for your racing car is not as straight forward as it first appears.
 You may have been bombarded by any number of often flawed theories before arriving here.
-Even once you know the correct answer – and there is only one – you may have been further confused.
-How do you then work out the best RPM to shift gears in your racing car?
+Even once you know the correct answer for the best gear change rpm, you may have been further confused.
+How do you work out the best RPM to shift gears in your racing car?

 What you are after is a simple explanation.
 Some straight forward answers and some help with the maths.
 You know that getting your gear changes perfect will gain you free lap-time.
 It will give you confidence and a clear advantage over your competitors in battle.